Jest13/jest13/README.md

 - 📫 How to reach me **caraibesconnection@gmail.com**

-- 📄 Know about my experiences [I have been developing for almost 5 years](I have been developing for almost 5 years)
+- 📄 Know about my experiences : I have been developing for almost 5 years

 <h3 align="left">Connect with me:</h3>
 <p align="left">